-Fillmore County Office Building, 902 Houston Street NW Lower Level Room 108 Preston, MN 55965 of Fillmore County residents report having been affected by a disaster.
-FEMA requires that government units update Hazard Mitigation Plans every five years in order to be eligible for mitigation project funds.

-of Fillmore County residents have an individual or family emergency kit of supplies.
+Fillmore County Office Building, 902 Houston Street NW Lower Level Room 108 Preston, MN 55965 of Fillmore County residents have an individual or family emergency kit of supplies.

 Over the next six months, Fillmore County will be hosting a series of three meetings with community members from the areas of education, health, safety, government and business to revise the Hazard Mitigation Plan.